whomingbird/signposting-tutorial/README.md

 ![Screenshot of GitHub Pages setting](images/pages.png "GitHub Pages")

 In a matter of minutes, your site will be live.
-The pages corresponding to the examples used in this tutorial are available at [https://stain.github.io/signposting-tutorial/](https://stain.github.io/signposting-tutorial/)
+The pages corresponding to the examples used in this tutorial are available at <https://stain.github.io/signposting-tutorial/> and corresponding pages should appear by replacing `stain` with your GitHub username.

 ![Screenshot: Your pages are live](images/pages-published.png "GitHub Pages published")